Chelsea Joy Eats

 These are not your standard pumpkin bars.
 As should be obvious from the title, these are tahini pumpkin bars.
 They strongly feature that unique tahini flavor, but it marries excellently with pumpkin, making these bars a total winner.

 How do you describe tahini?
-Tahini is a paste made from sesame seeds (think sunflower seed butter, but with sesame seeds).
+Tahini is a paste made from sesame seeds (think homemade sunflower seed butter, but with sesame seeds).
 Like many nut butters, it's quite rich.
 As far as the flavor...I'll be honest, I googled a way to describe it.
 The best result that gave me is "strong sesame flavor".
 Oooookay.
 As long as you know exactly what sesame tastes like, that's a great descriptor.
 Unlike most nut butters, tahini doesn't have a hint of sweet and is instead quite bitter.
 Many people dislike tahini when they first try it because they're expecting something akin to almond butter.

 But if you're willing to experiment, tahini can be an excellent pantry addition.
-I've already used it to make halvah cookies (which are amazing and you should definitely make them!).
+I've already used it to make gluten free halvah cookies (which are amazing and you should definitely make them!).
 You can also make an exotic salad dressing with tahini and citrus.
 Or, obviously, modded phat fudge.
 Basically, there are a lot of delicious ways to use tahini!

 With very little sweetener involved, these pumpkin bars aren't that sweet.
 That might be the reason that my immediate thought after tasting them was "I need ice cream with this."
 And then...heavenly pictures of tahini pumpkin bars á la mode were born.

-You certainly don't need to serve these bars with ice cream (I used Coconut Bliss ice cream, which is dairy-free and has pretty clean ingredients), but serving these warm with a scoop of vanilla bean ice cream definitely put me over the moon.
+You certainly don't need to serve these bars with ice cream (I used Cosmic Bliss ice cream, which is dairy-free and has pretty clean ingredients), but serving these warm with a scoop of vanilla bean ice cream definitely put me over the moon.
 I mean, it's the kind of after-dinner treat where you take a bite, smile, and cinematically utter "mmMMM".

 Tahini Pumpkin Bars | DoYouEvenPaleo.net